-Named for the stone wall that runs around the borders of the original estate property, “Stonehedge” stood as “the ideal country home” at 211 Hampton Street in Cranford from its creation in 1903 – till it became “The Southern Club” in the 1940s – and now back again as a private residence.
+Named for the stone wall that runs around the borders of the original estate property, “Stonehedge” stood as “the ideal country home” at 211 Hampton Street in Cranford (we hear the address has changed over time and was originally 319 Hampton Street) from its creation in 1903 – till it became “The Southern Club” sometime in the 1950s – and now back again as a private residence.
 I had the honor of walking the hallways of Stonehedge and meeting the lovely owners, Steve and Nancy Price who claim that “we don’t own the home – the home owns us!”

 I have photographed this home so many times as I often drive through town, documenting the charm of Cranford on my Instagram page.
 Around the holidays, I posted another picture of Stonehedge all decorated with trimmings and asked if anyone knew the history of the home in my post.
 I mean – it just fascinated and mesmerized me!
 The stone wall, the black iron gate with the name “Guyers”, the stately appearance.
 I KNEW it held a thousand secrets, memories of epic parties, and so much more!
 I just had to know its history!
 Thank you to all the Cranford residents (including Cranford Radio) who reached out and had Nancy and Steve contact me!
 They shared the exact history of the home (below) and it’s just as wonderful as I had imagined.
 First read the excerpt below – then learn how Steve and Nancy brought 211 Hampton St. back to life again – in all her glory!